-When the carburettor is correctly adjusted the machine accelerates without hesitation and burbles a little at full throttle.
+When the carburettor is correctly adjusted the machine accelerates without hesitation and 4-cycles a little at full throttle.
 It is also important that the chain does not rotate at idle.
 If the L-jet is set too lean it may cause starting difficulties and poor acceleration.
 If the H-jet is set too lean the machine will have less power, poor acceleration and could suffer damage to the engine.
-If the L and H-jets are set too rich it will lead to acceleration problems or too low a working speed.